RitaBot-Project/Ritabot.gg/_pages/local-pages/raspberry-pi.md

 ### Step 9 - Run the code
 * Install gulp is installed: `sudo npm install -g gulp` (not sure if still necessary)
-* Make sure you are in the Rita folder
+* Make sure you are in the RITA folder
 * Get and install all packages of RITA: `npm install`
 * Build the code: `npm run-script build`
 * Start the bot: `npm run-script start`